 The average price of a local move is $25 per hour per mover but can go all the way to $200 an hour per mover depending on what part of the country you’re living in and how large your move is.

-Strictly speaking on average, moving a studio apartment, based on the $25 rate costs anywhere from $150-$250 if it takes between 3-5 hours to complete the entire job, $375-$525 for a 5-7 hour job and $700-$1000 for a 7-10 hour job.
-On top of these costs, you still have to pay for additional fees incurred and services you request.
+Strictly speaking on average, moving a studio apartment, based on the $25 rate costs anywhere from $150-$250 if it takes between 3-5 hours to complete the entire job, $375-$525 for a 5-7 hour job, and $700-$1000 for a 7-10 hour job.
+On top of these costs, you still have to pay for additional fees incurred and the services you request.

 Moving by Yourself?

-If you’ve decided to make the move on your own, you’ll need to rent a truck which can cost $30 all the way to $500, depending on the size of the truck and how long you’ll be renting it.
+If you’ve decided to make the move on your own, you’ll need to rent a truck that can cost $30 all the way to $500, depending on the size of the truck and how long you’ll be renting it.
 You’ll also need to factor in food and gas.

 If you aren’t going very far at all, for instance, you’re staying in the same neighborhood, moving locally can cost only time and energy if you have such commodities to spare.

 How to Save Money on Your Next Move

 The fewer things you have, the less money you’ll pay to haul the items.
 Start the moving process early to get rid of items and appliances you haven’t used or no longer need.

 2. Use a Packing Container

 3. Bribe Friends and Family

 Time to call in all those favors.
 Movers are expensive without the proper budget, but friends and family might give up a few hours to help you pack, load, or unload.

 4. Find Free Moving Supplies

 Considering moving companies sell boxes for $4 a piece, you can save a nice chunk of money by staying on the lookout for any boxes.
 You can also use linens and towels as bubble wrap.

 5. Choose a Dull Time of the Year